-Welcome
+Welcome!

-Welcome to the Comparative Biomedical Sciences PhD degree program!
-This handbook was written to complement other resources available to graduate students and their mentors to support graduate education in the College of Veterinary Medicine.
-It will not address every question or concern but is intended to serve as a foundation to navigate the policies and procedures of the College of Veterinary Medicine (CVM) and the University of Georgia (UGA) Graduate School.
-The objectives for doctoral students in our program include:
+Welcome to the Comparative Biomedical Sciences PhD program!
+This handbook is designed to complement other resources available to graduate students and their mentors, supporting graduate education within the College of Veterinary Medicine.
+While it may not address every question or concern, it aims to provide a foundation for navigating the policies and procedures of both the College of Veterinary Medicine (CVM) and the University of Georgia (UGA) Graduate School.

+Our program's objectives for doctoral students are:

-- To obtain experimental and scholarly training in the scientific method with the objective to become independent scientists. - To take classes that will broaden their base of knowledge and expose them to different topics as additional support for their research training. - To develop a research project that will allow them to learn the scientific method of inquiry and will contribute to the world's knowledge or resources in a particular biomedical area. - To document and interpret findings in an original dissertation to be submitted to the Graduate School and publish the research in peer-reviewed journals. - To learn to disseminate their findings in written and oral form to their peers and the scientific community as a whole.
+- To receive experimental and scholarly training in the scientific method, with the goal of becoming independent scientists. - To take courses that broaden their knowledge base and expose them to various topics, enhancing their research training. - To develop a research project that fosters an understanding of the scientific method and contributes valuable knowledge or resources to a specific biomedical field. - To document and interpret findings in an original dissertation for submission to the Graduate School and to publish research in peer-reviewed journals. - To effectively communicate their findings both in writing and orally to peers and the broader scientific community.